 ONTARIO, Ore. — Ontario City Manager Adam Brown knows exactly how the eastern Oregon city transformed into a boomtown in the months since voters lifted a ban on marijuana sales.

-You don't have to look any farther than the parking lots of the three existing dispensaries in Oregon, where Idaho license plates crowd out Oregon plates ten to one.
+You don't have to look any farther than the parking lots of the three existing dispensaries in Ontario, where Idaho license plates crowd out Oregon plates ten to one.

 "This is the marijuana capital of Idaho," Brown said.